SeanTangney/cul/README.md

 The target audience for the website is current GAA players and fans of football and hurling who want to support their counties.

+In Ireland there are 32 counties and every county has a football and hurling team.
+A lot of people own their native county jerseys and most people play football or hurling at some point in their life.

 <br>

 ## User Experience (UX)
 <br>